ChadSexington/Assassination/README.md

 ###TODO
 ------------------
+- Keep track of number of times a player has won
+  - Add a hook in app/models/round.rb to assign it in Round.end
+  - Add a 'wins' field to wherever a player is displayed
 - Finish mailers
-  - html templates need to be completed
   - New assignment emails will have to generate a 'card' type thing.
-  - Ban email needs a form for an admin to type the message out.
 - Finish implementing user authentication.
   - Finish adding ability for user's to change their password
   - Fix edit player not showing form errors